 Supporting our local midwife in her quest to end Female Genital Multilation

-Cath Holland is a midwife living in Grange-over-Sands and through her work in this country has observed the adverse consequences of female genital mutilation on women during childbirth.
-She has visited an area in north west Kenya where this practice is carried out routinely and by communicating with young girls has found that their links with the international community through educational opportunities has lead them to question their traditional beliefs and practices.https://www.thegirlgeneration.org/organisations/beyond-fgm FGM is associated with traditional “rites of passage” ceremonies with gifts, and to help girls resist this mutilation and alter attitudes in their communities, an “alternative rite of passage” ceremony has been devised which does not involve cutting.
+Cath Holland is a midwife living in Grange-over-Sands and through her time in Kenya doing VSO training midwives observed the adverse consequences of female genital mutilation on women during childbirth.
+She founded the charity Beyond FGM https://www.beyondfgm.com/ which works in rural Kenya in the Pokot region where this practice is carried out routinely .
+Cath and her team educate the traditional birth attendants, women and girls about the consequences of FGM and also educate the men , both elders and the young men.
+FGM is associated with traditional “rites of passage” ceremonies with gifts, and to help girls resist this mutilation and alter attitudes in their communities, a course and an “alternative rite of passage” ceremony has been devised which does not involve cutting.
 Instead of the traditional gifts a woven embroidered bracelet is given to each girl.
-Cath has been greatly involved with these ceremonies in one of these villages and to assist her in her work, and to show support and solidarity with these girls, members of SI Grange-over-Sands together with members of Morecambe and Lancaster clubs learned how to make these bracelets.
+To assist Cath with her work, and to show support and solidarity with these girls, members of SI Grange-over-Sands together with members of Lancaster club learned how to make these bracelets.
 Member Chris Butler has made thousands of bracelets since 2012.

 FGM is performed illegally in the UK and continues and only one prosecution have ever been successful.